inivekin/abosa/abosa.typ

 wi badly-written, faulty rung
 hae plagued me tasting o ferride wi often bitten, ulcered tongue.
-The grinding joints an clamping doon, behaviours I need nae obey, can tangle in the parts its strewn, unorganised in disarray.
+The grinding joints an clamps' repugn, behaviours I need nae obey, can tangle in the parts its strewn, unorganised in disarray.
+My nerves are hit enough by nau, my thinning skin has deadened sense, but feeling naething would allow a staying force tae past offence.
+I must expose internal stings
+o failings I couldnae avert,
+I was a something hurting things then, being naething, let them hurt.
-Tae think the tragedy is worth the chance that let downs fade in whiles, the skulls still lurk reducing dearth o horrors o what always smiles.
+Tae think the tragedy is worth the chance that let downs fade in whiles, the skulls still lurk tae fill-in dearth o horrors o what always smiles.
-Life-liver rebound tae replay,
-I'd rather face doon twist an warps, regardless if I look away the clawed would still peck at my corpse.
+Regardless if I look away
+the clawed would still peck at my corpse an rewinding one more replay exaggerates the twists an warps.
-There is a way I can beat threats, if I can hack my own command, how I may be like waves through nets, like shadows' shift on falling sand,
+But there is way I can beat threats, if I can hack my own command, how I may be like waves through nets, like shadows' shift on falling sand,